deanrather/software-development/Testing.md

 - Has Spec
 - Follows the Spec
 - Use QA Environment
+- Check it works
+- Check the affected files are written correctly etc.
 - Output / Logging is Correctly Implemented
 - Check Error Logs
 - Integrates with Support Tools